ZaharChernenko/vim-code-runner/README.md

 class TBasicEditorServiceForCodeRunner {
 	# editor: IEditor
 	# config_manager: IConfigManager
-	// creates context which will delete file if it's temporary
+	Creates context which will delete file if it's temporary
 	+ get_file_for_run() Context[str]
-	// runs save_file or save_all_files if the command_builder is found,
+	Runs save_file or save_all_files if the command_builder is found,
-	// and vars in config are True
+	and vars in config are True
 	+ prepare_for_run() None
 	+ remove_coderunner_tempfiles() None
 }